notmarian/cb-csv/pages/about.md

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

+## Testing certain functional types
+Kate's just playing around with some includes and how easy/hard it might be to create narrative pages.

+{% include feature/image.html objectid="univarch-030237;univarch-045208" width="75" caption="First caption;Second caption!" %}

 ## About CollectionBuilder CSV

 This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).